Rubusch/docker__RaspberryPi-3B/README.md

 ## Resources

-while buildroot is quite straight forward, some information about the yocto setupt https://jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html
+Yocto: some information about the used yocto setup, user: 'root', password: 'jumpnowtek' https://jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html